Vasar007/Streamlabs-Chatbot-Scripts/README.md

 If you're having trouble with loading scripts in the SL Chatbot, see: [Scripts Explained video](youtube.com/watch?v=l3FBpY-0880)

-Finally, feel free to create new Issue or contact me directly (vasar007@yandex.ru) if you have any question or problems.
+Finally, feel free to [create new Issue](https://github.com/Vasar007/Streamlabs-Chatbot-Scripts/issues/new) or contact me directly (vasar007@yandex.ru) if you have any question or problems.

 ## How to use

-You don't really need to (and can, because the user config in SL Chatbot is still buggy) configure much.
+Enable script in your stream and have fun!

-Just enable script in your stream and have fun!
+Notice that the script settings in SL Chatbot can be buggy so if you cannot change some settings, you can try to change it directly in config file (`config.py` which stores default values).

 ## License information